IBM-Security/verify-operator/README.md

 ![OpenShift Operator Info](docs/images/OpenShiftOperatorProductInfo.png)
 4. On the 'Install Operator' page that opens, specify the cluster namespace in which to install the operator.
 Also click the `Automatic` radio button under Approval Strategy, to enable automatic updates of the running Operator instance without manual approval from the administrator.
 Click the `Install` button.
 ![OpenShift Operator Subscription](docs/images/OpenShiftOperatorSubscription.png)
-5. Ensure that the IBM Security Verify Access operator has been created by the Operator Lifecycle Manager.
+5. Ensure that the IBM Security Verify operator has been created by the Operator Lifecycle Manager.
 The phase should be set to "Succeeded".
 Note that this may take a few minutes.

 ```shell
 oc get csv -n openshift-operators